skrish30/hexology-demo/README.md

 Details about the report of ethical consequences and sustainability report are included in the folder named [documentation report](https://github.com/skrish30/hexology-demo/blob/master/Documentation%20Report/Documentation%20Report.docx).

 ## Record of meetings, requirements gathering, decisions taken & design history
+Record of meetings can be found in the [Documentation Report folder](https://github.com/skrish30/hexology-demo/tree/master/Documentation%20Report)

 ## Built With